rocky/python-uncompyle6/README.rst

 ------------

 *uncompyle6* translates Python byte-code back into equivalent Python source code.
-It accepts byte-codes from Python version 2.5 to 2.7, and runs on Python 2.6 and 2.7 and Python 3.4.
+It accepts byte-codes from Python version 2.5 to 3.4 or so and has been tested on Python 2.6,  2.7 and Python 3.4.

 Why this?
 ---------